JJ/hoborg/text/text.md

 You don't look like a circus person
 ---------------------------------------------

 "Sorry, boy.
 This does not check out."
-He said, handing the papers back to me.
+The circus manager said, handing the papers back to me.
 The clerks nodded and continued their rustling and radio listening.
 From another poster, Mento the Mystical Miner, eyes wide open, was looking at me trying to find out what I was thinking.